When the Mask Comes Off: The Truth About Creativity and Mental Health

 Practical Grounding for Creatives

 Creative burnout often shows up as emotional fog.
+If you notice it creeping in, try this:

 1. Separate “me” from “my work.”